Manage Construction Safety With These 5 Tips

 2. Electrical Safety

-All power must shut off before beginning work on new and existing energized (hot) electrical circuits.
+All power must be shut off before beginning work on new and existing energized (hot) electrical circuits.
 Make sure all extension cords have grounding prongs.
 Protect all flexible cords and cables from any damage by avoiding sharp corners.
 All frayed or worn electrical cords should be replaced immediately.
 Make sure that all your electrical tools are properly grounded unless they are double insulated.

 3. Wall And Floor Openings